 - Using a device to aid in shoplifting: Class 5 felony

 If you have prior criminal convictions, you could face a more severe charge, regardless of the value of the stolen goods.
-Jail or prison time, fines and probation are all possible.
-For first-time offenders, jail is uncommon.
+Jail time, prison time, fines, probation, community service, and a permanent criminal record are all possible.

 Stores can also sue shoplifters in civil court for damages.
 In civil court, one person sues another person because of a dispute or problem between them.
 A business or agency can also file a case in civil court or be sued in civil court.
 If someone loses a case in civil court, that person may be ordered to pay money to the other side or return property, but that person does not go to jail just for losing the case.
 Damages can be awarded for the value of stolen items, as well as an additional penalty.
 The convicted shoplifter can face a civil penalty plus the value of the stolen goods.

 It’s important to know that these sentences and dollar amounts are guidelines for sentencing.
-With an experienced criminal law attorney at Belen Law Firm, you may be able to negotiate a lower classification and penalty.
-Even if a lower classification or penalty is not possible, a good attorney should at the very least be able to work with the prosecution and judge to lessen your sentence.
+With an experienced criminal law attorney at Belén Law Firm, you may be able to negotiate a lower classification and penalty for your specific criminal offense.
+Even if a lower classification or penalty is not possible, your shoplifting lawyer should at the very least be able to work with the prosecution and judge to lessen your sentence.

 How Long Could My Shoplifting Conviction Stay on my Record?

-Misdemeanor and felony convictions will remain on your record until you turn 99.
-Arizona law allows you to request that the court set aside your misdemeanor conviction.
+Misdemeanor and felony theft convictions will remain on your record until you turn 99.
+State law allows you to request that the court set aside your conviction in Arizona.
 When a conviction is set aside, it will show as dismissed in public records.
 Even with a detailed background check, the record will show the existence of a prior conviction, but the details will be concealed.
 The record will show that the court granted the petition to have the judgment set aside.